Botanical Garden of Uppsala University: 1778–1856: Construction and expansion

 The official grant for the garden was signed on 17 August 1787 by Gustav III; the same day, 128 cannons were fired to celebrate the occasion and Gustav III laid the foundation stone for the garden's observatory (Orangeriet).
-The orangery was built to contain a full set of Swedish coins as well as medals which depicted Gustav III, Crown Prince Gustav Adolf (later King Gustav IV Adolf; 1778–1837), and Carl Linnaeus.
-After the death of Gustav III in 1792, funds for work on the garden and the orangery diminished which made work more difficult; in spite of this, the orangrery finally opened on 25 May 1807, the centenary of Linnaeus' birth.
+The orangery was built to contain a full set of Swedish coins as well as medals which depicted Gustav III, Crown Prince Gustav Adolf (later King Gustav IV Adolf), and Carl Linnaeus.
+After the death of Gustav III in 1792, funds for work on the garden and the orangery diminished which made work more difficult; in spite of this, the orangery finally opened on 25 May 1807, the centenary of Linnaeus' birth.

-Towards the beginning of the nineteenth century, the idea of botanical gardens being purely for medicinal purposes was no longer true; instead, they had begun to form into research centres and museums that explored the diversity of life.
-Linnaeus himself had a menagerie—a term for a collection of exotic animals in captivity—which he stored in the Linnaean Garden, from which he displayed animals such as a tame raccoon and six monkeys, which lived in small huts on top of poles.
-In 1802, Gustav IV Adolf gifted a large number of items to the botanical gardens that had originated from the collection of his grandmother Queen Louisa Ulrika of Sweden (1720–1782).
-She had been an important patron to Linnaeus during his lifetime.
-The same year, Gustav IV Adolf also gifted a live lion to the collection, which was housed in the orangery.
-It did not thrive in captivity despite even being offered—based on the scientific knowledge of the time—live chickens as food.
-It died from unknown causes in 1803.
-The University of Uppsala continued to display its zoological collections in the orangery until 1856 when it moved them to the Gustavianum, a different building belonging to the University.
+Around the start of the nineteenth century the purpose of botanical gardens, such as the one in Uppsala, started to shift from medicinal uses to research centres and museums.
+Linnaeus himself had a menagerie—a term for a collection of exotic animals in captivity—which he stored in the Linnaean Garden, from which he displayed animals such as a tame raccoon named Sjupp and six monkeys, which lived in small huts on top of poles.
+In 1802, Gustav IV Adolf gifted a large number of items originally belonging to his grandmother Queen Louisa Ulrika of Sweden, herself an important patron to Linnaeus.
+Gustav IV Adolf also gifted a live lion to the collection, which was housed in the orangery, but did not thrive in captivity.
+The University of Uppsala continued to display its zoological collections in the orangery until 1856 when it moved them to the Gustavianum, a different building belonging to the university.